 ALEXANDER BLOCK, Stephen Avenue at Scarth Street, for George Alexander, 1891-92 (Calgary Weekly Herald, 6 Jan.
 1892, 4, extensive descrip., and credited to J. Llwellyn Wilson as "designer and architect", of Child & Wilson)

-IMPERIAL BANK OF CANADA, Stephen Avenue at McTavish Street, major alterations to an existing block for a new bank, 1892, with all interiors designed by Darling, Curry, Sproatt & Pearson of Toronto (Calgary Daily Herald, 24 March 1892, 2, t.c.; 18 May 1892, 1, detailed descrip.); with later addition of a 2 storey residence for the Bank Manager, 1896-97 (Calgary Weekly Herald, 18 Feb.
+IMPERIAL BANK OF CANADA, Stephen Avenue at McTavish Street, major alterations to an existing block for a new bank, 1892, with all interiors designed by Darling, Curry, Sproatt & Pearson of Toronto (Calgary Daily Herald, 24 March 1892, 2, t.c.; and 18 May 1892, 1, detailed descrip.); with later addition of a 2 storey residence for the Bank Manager, 1896-97 (Calgary Weekly Herald, 18 Feb.
 1897, 8, descrip.)

 RED DEER, ALTA., commercial block for John Sharples & Co., 1892 (Calgary Daily Herald, 17 May 1892, 4)